Collage of Native librarian, podcast headphones and mic, and two Native kids wat

 Indigenous people have had a profound impact on this country.
 Learn more about their stories with these great book, movie, and podcast recommendations.

 In addition to being a time for gratitude, November is also Native American Heritage Month—an opportunity to show your appreciation by recognizing the extraordinary impact that Native people have had on American life and culture while learning about their history of exclusion and mistreatment.
-Native Americans were our nation’s first people who built and cultivated cultural communities of their own prior to the 1492 European colonization of the Americas.
+Native Americans were our nation’s first people who built and cultivated cultural communities before the 1492 European colonization of the Americas.
 This eventually led to the demise and eradication of Native cultural transitions, land, and communities.

 Native historians and scholars are committed to the preservation of Native cultures and traditions through storytelling.
 With books, movies, and podcasts, we’re able to learn about the critical impact Native people have had as well as how current events impact their communities.
 Check out these great options for both learning opportunities and entertainment.